Hel00/GAL_spec/SPECIFICATION.md

 [5] If both a field of an object and a UFCS-eligible free function share the same name for a given type, and the call is syntactically ambiguous, the program is ill-formed.

+[6] A modified call with no arguments shall use parenthesized form: `expression.identifier()`.
+The split form requires at least one argument.

 [6] *Example:*
 ```
 fn sum(x: intd, y: intd, z: intd): intd { return x + y + z; }